-Rotate blades when the cutting edges are worn to a /8" (3mm) radius.
+Inspect blades every eight hours of operation.
+Retorque loose bolts and replace broken bolts.
+Rotate blades when the cutting edges are worn to a 1/8" (3mm) radius.

-Recommended rotation intervals are approximately 40-80 hours of operation, depending on the material being processed.
+Recommended rotation intervals are approximately 40-80 hours of operation for a two-blade configuration, depending on the material being processed.
 Thin materials may require shorter rotation intervals.
-Blades must be replaced when all four edges are worn to $\frac{1}{8}$ (3mm) radius.
+Blades must be replaced when all four edges are worn to 1/8" (3mm) radius.